adamfisher/Xamarin.Forms.VideoPlayer/GettingStarted.md

 - **Android** - `MainActivity.cs` file, in the OnCreate method.
 - **Windows Phone 8 (Silverlight)** - `MainPage.xaml.cs` file, in the MainPage constructor.

 Once the component package has been added and the initialization method called inside each applcation, Octane.Xam.VideoPlayer APIs can be used in the common PCL or Shared Project code.

+**Note:** You must still call the `init()` method with no parameter to use the player in trial mode.

 ### 3. Create a Video Player in XAML